The Complete Guide to Hiking the Inca Trail to Machu Picchu in 2023

 For purposes of brevity, we do not enumerate a complete packing list in this guide.
-If you are interested in acquiring a copy of our itinerary and packing list for the “Path of the Sun” Inca Trail to Machu Picchu adventure trip with The Explorer’s Passage, please contact us and we will be happy to send you a copy by email!
+If you are interested in acquiring a copy of our itinerary and packing list for the Inca Trail to Machu Picchu adventure trip with The Explorer’s Passage, please contact us and we will be happy to send you a copy by email!

 Fitness and Training

 How fit do you need to be to trek the Inca Trail?
 Altitude (discussed later in this guide) and its effects can cause challenges for even the fittest traveler, so we strongly recommend you complete a detailed three- to five-month training plan before you arrive in Peru.
-This training plan should include but is not limited to day hikes of at least 8 to 10 miles, cardio training, familiarization with multi-day treks and camping, and uphill training on stairs or hills.
+This training plan should include but is not limited to day hikes of at least 8 to 10 miles (13 to 16 kilometers), cardio training, familiarization with multi-day treks and camping, and uphill training on stairs or hills.
 If you have the opportunity to train at higher altitudes we highly recommend this preparation as well, though this may not be an option depending on where you live.

 For context, The Explorer’s Passage rates our “Path of the Sun” 4-day trek on the Classic Inca Trail route as a “Moderate”-level adventure.
 Our “moderate” trips are defined as more active and require a bit more endurance than the typical trip.
-Participants can usually expect to hike between 4 and 8 miles per day, with occasional steep inclines and altitudes of up to 15,000 feet above sea level.
+Participants can usually expect to hike between 4 and 8 miles (6.5 to 13 kilometers) per day, with occasional steep inclines and altitudes of up to 15,000 feet (4,570 meters) above sea level.
 The Trail is well-marked and defined, but the ground underneath can be uneven.
 While walking you will encounter stone, gravel, and dirt, with not too much grass.

 Altitude Considerations on the Inca Trail